 It may become clear from examining your data, documents and fingerprints that another country is responsible for your asylum application.
 For example, because you have already applied for asylum in another country or have a visa for another country.
 Is another country responsible for your asylum application?
 Then you have a different asylum procedure: the Dublin procedure.

 Sometimes steps 1, 2 or 3 happen at another location than in Ter Apel.

 After your reporting interview, you go to another reception centre of the Central Agency for the Reception of Asylum Seekers (COA).
 That asylum seekers' centre is often near the office of the IND where you continue your asylum procedure.
 COA provides the care and guidance for asylum seekers in the Netherlands.

-AMVs from the age of 13 years old usually go to a
+AMVs from the age of 15 to 18 years old usually go to a

-of age, the foundation NIDOS arranges a stay in a foster
+of age, the foundation NIDOS arranges a stay in the house of a foster

 family.
 NIDOS is the organisation that deals with guardianship for unaccompanied